 The ability to provide traffic updates in different ways, using different technology means that no matter the format, wherever a vehicle is, HERE can provide a quality traffic service for all drivers.

 Hyundai signs up to use HD+ Traffic

 HERE HD+ Traffic’s ability to keep data requirements to a minimum mean that OEMs will be able to provide traffic updates and information without worrying about hefty costs, and it’s a concept that appealed to carmaker Hyundai, who signed up to use HERE HD+ Traffic for certain 2017 vehicle models sold in the US and Canada.

-The ability to switch seamlessly between broadcast and internet connected traffic feeds mean that no matter where you’re driving, you’ll still be able to enjoy reliable information and the most innovative HERE traffic services, including Split Lane Traffic and reversible express lane information.
+The ability to switch seamlessly between broadcast and internet-connected traffic feeds means that no matter where you’re driving, you’ll still be able to enjoy reliable information and the most innovative HERE traffic services, including Split Lane Traffic and reversible express lane information.

 Sign up for our newsletter

 - Tailored content delivered weekly